 The Tourism Infrastructure Fund provides up to $25 million annually to develop projects that support regions facing pressure from tourism growth.

 Funding for the 2019/20 summer will be available to local authorities to help manage responsible camping.
 It will be for operating costs, including education and enforcement projects, ambassador programmes, as well as temporary facilities like showers and toilets

-Ngā Haerenga, the New Zealand Cycle Trail includes the Great Rides, Heartland Rides and some of the cycle trails in the Urban Cycling Network.
+Ngā Haerenga New Zealand Cycle Trails include the Great Rides, Heartland Rides and some of the cycle trails in the Urban Cycling Network.

 The Tourism Growth Partnership and Regional Mid-sized Tourism Facilities Grant Fund closed in 2017.
 Remaining funds were rolled into the Tourism Infrastructure Fund.

 These video stories from Northland show how tourism helps create job and business opportunities in New Zealand's regional communities.